FalsePattern/ZigBrains/README.md

 That's it. (for now)

 Feature tracker:
+- Working:

-- [x] Code completion
+  - Code completion
-- [x] Syntax highlighting
+  - Syntax highlighting
-- [x] Go to definition
+  - Go to definition
-- [x] Rename symbol
+  - Rename symbol
-- [x] Hover documentation
+  - Hover documentation
+- TODO:
-- [ ] Autocomplete
+  - Autocomplete
     (Worked with an older version of ZLS, probably a protocol change, will investigate)
-- [ ] Go to implementations / find usages
+  - Go to implementations / find usages
     (A bit broken without a PSI tree, will need to poke my nose into LSP4IntellIJ internals for this)
-- [ ] Workspace Symbols
+  - Workspace Symbols
     (Will add it later, personally I never used this feature yet)
 <!-- Plugin description end -->

 ## Licenses